 Anaconda is a somewhat small city located in the state of Montana.
-With a population of 9,139 people and three constituent neighborhoods, Anaconda is the ninth largest community in Montana.
-Much of the housing stock in Anaconda was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 9,421 people and three constituent neighborhoods, Anaconda is the ninth largest community in Montana.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Anaconda is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Anaconda is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Anaconda who work in office and administrative support (12.22%), healthcare (8.74%), and food service (8.59%).
+There are especially a lot of people living in Anaconda who work in office and administrative support (11.44%), food service (10.99%), and sales jobs (9.08%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Anaconda is worth considering.

-The percentage of adults in Anaconda who are college-educated is close to the national average for all communities of 21.84%: 18.62% of the adults in Anaconda have a bachelor's degree or advanced degree.
+In terms of college education, Anaconda is nearly on par with the US average for all cities of 21.84%: 19.97% of adults 25 and older in Anaconda have a bachelor's degree or advanced degree.

-The per capita income in Anaconda in 2010 was $23,951, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
-This equates to an annual income of $95,804 for a family of four.
+The per capita income in Anaconda in 2018 was $26,207, which is middle income relative to Montana and the nation.
+This equates to an annual income of $104,828 for a family of four.
 However, Anaconda contains both very wealthy and poor people as well.

 The people who call Anaconda home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Anaconda residents report their race to be White, followed by Native American.
-Important ancestries of people in Anaconda include Irish, English, Norwegian, and French.
+The greatest number of Anaconda residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Anaconda include German, Irish, English, Norwegian, and French.

 The most common language spoken in Anaconda is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.